sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-04-Improving.md

 And then I learned Python.
 And I found it easier to do scripting, but I struggled with the Object-Orientation.
 It still took me a couple weeks, but certainly not the months of Java.

 The next language I learned was C, and...well other than learning how to deal with pointers, I found it pretty easy to learn.
+It has a ton in common with Java, sans object orientation.
+But since I only needed it for some low level multi-threading, I didn't worry about this feature not being there.
 And then came Common-Lisp.
 Fundamentally very different, but everything was basically functions, so it took me three weeks to get the basics down.

 Flash forward to the weekend before I'm writing this, and I wrote a solution for the first homework in this class in Kotlin, a language I learned last weekend.
 Is this because I'm just *that* good?
 No, far from it.
 It's because I've had practice learning new languages, and I know what I need to look for and where to find help.
 It's a skill, just like any other.
+And you get better at it each time you learn a new language.

+---

 ## Summing it up

 You will struggle when presented with new information, or a new challenge.
 And learning how to do things "the right way" sounds a lot like "eat your peas and carrots."

-But understand that these skills and practices emerge precisely because they make building larger, maintainable evolving systems faster, more reliable, and more effectively than the ad hoc approaches you are currently used to.
+But understand that these techniques and practices were developed precisely because they make building larger, maintainable evolving systems faster, more reliable, and more effectively than the ad hoc approaches you may be currently used to.
+And these techniques have stuck around because, once programmers learn them, *they work*!

 Just like me without training wheels, you'll fall down, you'll make mistakes, you'll get frustrated, and you won't go particularly fast at first.
 But each time you do Test Driven Development, or decompose one class into two classes, or properly integrate a Design Pattern, you'll get a little better.
 It will feel more natural.
-And then you're realize you're going much farther faster on this bike than you ever could have gone on foot.
+And then you're realize *you're going much farther faster on this bike than you ever could have gone on foot.*